US House Speaker Pelosi arrives in Taiwan, defying Beijing | Law-Order

 - Taiwan

-US House Speaker Nancy Pelosi arrived in Taiwan on Tuesday night despite threats from Beijing of serious consequences, becoming the highest-ranking American official to visit the self-ruled island claimed by China in 25 years.
+US House Speaker Nancy Pelosi arrived in Taiwan on Tuesday night despite threats from Beijing of serious consequences, becoming the highest-ranking American official in 25 years to visit the self-ruled island claimed by China.

 Pelosi's visit has triggered increased tension between China and the United States.
 China claims Taiwan as part of its territory, to be annexed by force if necessary, and views visits by foreign government officials as recognition of the island's sovereignty.

 Taiwan's Foreign Ministry had declined to comment on whether Pelosi would visit.
 The trip was not officially announced ahead of time.
 Barricades were erected outside the Grand Hyatt Hotel in Taipei where Pelosi was expected to stay amid heightened security.
 Two buildings in the capital lit up LED displays with words of welcome, including the iconic Taipei 101 building, which said "Welcome to Taiwan, Speaker Pelosi."
 China, which regards Taiwan as a renegade province to be annexed by force if necessary, has repeatedly warned of retaliation for Pelosi's visit, saying its military will "never sit idly by."
 "The US and Taiwan have colluded to make provocations first, and China has only been compelled to act out of self-defense," Chinese Foreign Ministry spokesperson Hua Chunying told reporters Tuesday in Beijing.
 Hua said China has been in constant communication with the US and made clear "how dangerous it would be if the visit actually happens."
 Any countermeasures China take will be "justified and necessary'' in the face of Washington's "unscrupulous behavior,'' she said.
-Shortly before Pelosi was due to arrive, Chinese state media said Chinese Su-35 fighter jets were "crossing" the Taiwan Strait, the body of water that separates mainland China and Taiwan.
-It wasn't immediately clear where they were headed or what they planned to do.
+Shortly after Pelosi's arrival, a representative of the Chinese legislature's Standing Committee issued a statement saying the trip "severely violated" the "One China principle," which is Beijing's claim to be the sole government of both mainland China and Taiwan.

 "China thinks by launching a multi-domain pressure campaign against Taiwan, the people of Taiwan will be be intimidated.
 But they are wrong," Wang Ting-yu, a legislator with the Democratic Progressive Party, said on Twitter in response to the attack.
 China's military threats have driven concerns of a new crisis in the 100-mile (140-kilometer) -wide Taiwan Strait that could roil global markets and supply chains.